 You’re 37 and you notice it on a Tuesday: the second flight of stairs, the recovery that used to take a night and now takes three, the word that won’t come.
 Nothing’s wrong, exactly.
 You just feel the tide turning a degree, and a quiet voice says this only goes one direction now.
 That voice has been handed to you.
 It is not the whole truth.

-The short version: Longevity Escape Velocity (LEV) is a concept popularised by researchers like Aubrey de Grey: the hypothetical point where medicine extends life expectancy by more than a year for each year that passes, so a healthy person could stay ahead of their own ageing.
+The short version: Longevity Escape Velocity (LEV) is a concept popularised by researchers like Aubrey de Grey, who set it out in a 2004 PLOS Biology essay: the hypothetical point where medicine extends life expectancy by more than a year for each year that passes, so a healthy person could stay ahead of their own ageing.
 It is a projection, not a guarantee — and we are not there.
 What you can do today is evidence-based: track the markers that predict decline (glucose, blood panels, sleep, an epigenetic-age test), build muscle, protect your sleep and circadian rhythm, and treat fasting and exercise as your foundation.
 The experimental frontier — senolytics, NAD+ precursors — is genuinely promising but largely unproven in humans, and some of it is prescription-only for good reason.
 The honest play is to harden the basics now so you’re in the best shape to benefit from whatever actually arrives.
+If a fasting approach fits you, the framework in this fasting guide lays out the schedule without the guesswork.

 What is Longevity Escape Velocity, and is it real science or hype?

 Most of us were taught to treat decline as a law of nature — a slow fade with a fixed end.
 That lesson isn’t neutral.
 A whole system profits from you accepting it: a sickcare model built to bill for breakdown rather than prevent it, a culture that frames 65 as the moment to quietly switch off, and on the other side an anti-ageing industry that sells the opposite lie — guaranteed reversal in a bottle.
 Both want you to stop paying attention, just in different directions.
-The more useful frame, supported by modern biology, is that much of ageing is accumulated damage: mitochondria losing efficiency, cells gathering epigenetic noise (errors in the instructions telling genes when to switch on), tissues repairing a little slower each year.
+The more useful frame, supported by modern biology, is that much of ageing is accumulated damage — the twelve “hallmarks of ageing” catalogued in Cell describe exactly this kind of cumulative wear: mitochondria losing efficiency, cells gathering epigenetic noise (errors in the instructions telling genes when to switch on), tissues repairing a little slower each year.
 Conventional medicine is brilliant at patching acute failures — the broken bone, the diagnosed disease — and largely silent on maintaining the foundation before it cracks.

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.